CORONAVIRUS AND ACCESS ARRANGEMENTS FOR CHILDREN

-Many clients are contacting me to ask about the Coronavirus and access arrangements for children in separated or divorced families.
+Many clients are contacting us to ask about the Coronavirus and access arrangements for children in separated or divorced families.
 They are concerned about the impact the current Coronavirus social restrictions may have on Child Access Orders or Agreements.
-My simple advice to people in this situation is as follows:
+Our simple advice to people in this situation is as follows:

 - Public health, and the health and safety of your children and family members must come first.

 - This is a time-limited event only, and will not impact on access arrangements in the long term.